Seagate/cortx/doc/Deploying a VM.rst

   - ens192 - management
   - ens256 - public data

-  **Note**: As there is a single-node VM, the above IP addresses are also VIPs.

 17. If required, change the hostname by running the following command: